Materials-Consortia/OPTIMADE/optimade.rst

 To allow for efficient data transfer, a compact list representation MAY be adopted by the server.

-In such case, the server MUST indicate that that dimension is compactable, by setting to :val:`TRUE` the corresponding element of the list :field:`compactable` in the `x-optimade-dimensions` dictionary of the property definition (see `Property Definitions`_).
+In such case, the server MUST indicate that that dimension is compactable, by setting to :val:`TRUE` the corresponding element of the list :field:`compactable` in the property metadata of the corresponding list property (see `Metadata Properties`_).

 If a list is declared compactable in one given dimension, it MUST be expressed in one of the two following ways: